 Hayes Plantation, Federal period plantation house in Edenton, United States

-Samuel Johnston purchased Hayes in 1765, and his son James Cathcart Johnston built the current residence between 1814 and 1817 with architect William Nichols.
+Samuel Johnston acquired the property in 1765, and his son James Cathcart Johnston had the current mansion built between 1814 and 1817 with architect William Nichols.
+This construction transformed the older plantation into a significant Federal-period residence.

-A reproduction of the Gothic Revival library interior now stands at the University of North Carolina in Chapel Hill for public viewing.
+A reproduction of the Gothic Revival library interior can be viewed at the University of North Carolina in Chapel Hill rather than on site.
+This allows visitors to study the original room design in a different location and represents an unusual preservation approach.

 Location: North Carolina